Mexico country brief

 Education and Training

 There are excellent prospects for expanding Australia's education and training relationship with Mexico.
-Mexico is now Australia's fifth largest education and training market in Latin America, after Brazil, Colombia, Peru and Chile.
-Increased demand for training to improve productivity and skills is also expected to provide new opportunities for Australia's Vocational and Training Education sector (VTE).
-Australian education services are well regarded in Mexico and the Department of Foreign Affairs and Trade, and Austrade continues to promote Australia as a quality provider of education services.
+Mexico is now Australia's fourth largest education and training market in Latin America, after Brazil, Colombia and Chile.
+Increased demand for training to improve productivity and skills is also expected to provide new opportunities for Australia's Vocational Education and Training sector (VET).
+Australian education services are well regarded in Mexico and the Department of Foreign Affairs and Trade and Austrade continue to promote Australia as a quality provider of education services.

-Market opportunities exist for Australian businesses providing services linked to productivity/ efficiency gains across the major industry sectors (energy, mining, construction, agriculture and food processing).
-The growth of Mexico's middle-class also presents the chance for expansion in tourism, financial, professional services and franchising.
+Market opportunities exist for Australian businesses providing services linked to productivity and efficiency gains across the major industry sectors (energy, mining, construction, agriculture and food processing).
+The growth of Mexico's middle-class also presents an opportunity for expansion in tourism, financial and professional services and franchising.
 Australia now has some eight active franchises in the Mexican market.